 - 6. In exercising the flexibility in the use of resources, schools are required to consider carefully the interests of both students and staff.
-Schools should have sound financial planning and good budgeting in utilising government funding.
+The annual provision of government subvention should be sufficient for schools to cover all operating expenditure.
+Schools should have sound financial planning and good budgeting in utilising government funding in order to meet the needs of current students as well as school development and various policy priorities.
 While schools may retain up to 12 months' provision under the EOEBG, they are not expected to keep too much surplus without specific purposes.
-Schools are reminded to deploy their resources in a cost-effective and timely manner to meet the needs of students and various policy priorities.
-They should ensure that the expenditures incurred are reasonable and necessary for educational purposes.
-Starting from the 2012/13 school year, schools may use the surplus of the EOEBG for the payment of statutory holidays/annual leave arising from the following types of specific no-pay leave1 for their staff remunerated under Salaries Grant: - (a) no-pay sick/maternity/special tuberculosis leave (referred to as no-pay sick leave); - (b) no-pay study leave for attending education-related courses; - (c) no-pay leave granted due to poor health condition with medical documentary proof; and - (d) no-pay leave granted for alleviating the redundancy problem of an individual school/schools under the same Sponsor (prior confirmation from the School Development Officer concerned is required).
+Schools are reminded to deploy their resources in a cost-effective and timely manner and to ensure that expenditures incurred are reasonable and necessary for educational purposes.
+Starting from the 2012/13 school year, schools may use the surplus of the EOEBG for the payment of statutory holidays/annual leave arising from the following types of specific no-pay leave for their staff remunerated under Salaries Grant: (updated on 2 January 2014) - (a) no-pay sick/maternity/special tuberculosis leave (referred to as no-pay sick leave); - (b) no-pay study leave for attending education-related courses; - (c) no-pay leave granted due to poor health condition with medical documentary proof; and - (d) no-pay leave granted for alleviating the redundancy problem of an individual school/schools under the same Sponsor (prior confirmation from the School Development Officer concerned is required).